Saturday, 31 January 2015

 Jennifer knows me only too well and as a result of her understanding and advice I have managed to calm down and relax a bit.
 There is absolutely nothing that I can do about this situation so I will just have to man up and occupy myself at home for now.

-The first thing I did was to order a Luganda phrase book so that I can teach myself a bit of the language before going to Uganda in October.
+The first thing I did was to order a Luganda phrase book so that I can teach myself a bit of the language before going to Uganda on a school trip in October.
+I has volunteered to go on this ages ago and had almost forgotten about it just before Christmas when George (the head teacher) came to ask me if I was still up for it.
 Uganda's first language is English but the pupils at the school we are going to also speak Luganda so it would be nice to be able to speak a few words in their local language too.
-As it happened my head teacher phoned me in the afternoon (he is leading the trip) and he thought it was a great idea and that the pupils could learn a bit too.
+As it happened George phoned me in the afternoon (he is leading the trip) and he thought it was a great idea and that the pupils could learn a bit too.

 And I have finished my audio book of The Goldfinch by Donna Tartt.
 Hmmm.
 It is certainly beautifully written and I loved the descriptions of New York and the art and antique furniture but the "thriller" parts didn't sit well for me with the rest of the book.
 And the way the author tried to draw everything together at the end seemed a little strained to me.
 Although I'm being critical I actually really enjoyed the book!